 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact your department manager.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.
 Withdrawing your consent will not affect the lawfulness of what we have done before you do so.

-In processing your personal data, we act as a data controller.
-If you have any questions about this privacy notice or other data protection related queries, please contact the Data Privacy Team at [email protected].
+In processing your personal data, we act as a data controller but please note also that other entities within The Lush Group with which we share data for business administration purposes will also be considered data controllers.
+If you have any questions about this Privacy Notice or other data protection related queries, please contact the Data Privacy Team at [email protected].

 We reserve the right to update this Privacy Notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.